 - Problem solving

 - Cooperation skills

 - Friendship skills

-As adolescents with severe competency deficits require broad-based treatment interventions, the program provides a range of treatment activities like skill-based teaching of social skills and independent living skills.
+As adolescents with severe competency deficits require broad based treatment interventions, the program provides a range of treatment activities like skills-based teaching of social skills and independent living skills.

 Individualized treatment goals are designed to address problem behaviour.
 Progress review meetings are conducted every three months where an update is given to all stakeholders.

 Psycho-educational groups are provided in order to help develop specific skills like anger management, hygiene and grooming, cooking, building self-esteem, friendship skills etc. with a focus to help youth generalize these skills to a broader environment.
 Similarly, families are involved in the treatment process through their participation in progress review meetings, parent information nights, crisis support and in home work.
 The program also invites families to participate in conducting recreational activities for youth and attending barbeque nights over the summer.

 The program also offers a range of services to youth which include activity and recreational programming, psychiatric consultation, school liaison, psychological assessment, family support, planned community involvement, volunteers, summer recreational programming and work experience.
 Staffing ratio is three youth to one staff.
 Typically, four staff work each shift and there is one overnight awake staff.